muratk5n/thirdwave/en/README.md

 What to do about the "dumb tinkering" approach commonly seen in US?
 Maybe bcz of latest SCOTUS actions against the "administrative state", will have the side effect of US eventually disintegrating.
-Then there won't be any experiementation of any kind at gov level, bcz nothing will get done at that level.
+Then there won't be any experimentation of any kind at gov level, bcz nothing will get done at that level.

 ---